ShashankGupta10/videodubber.ai-assignment/README.md

-To create documentation for your React component `AudioCutter`, let's break it down into several sections:

-### Overview
-Certainly!
-An overview provides a high-level understanding of what the `AudioCutter` component does and its purpose within an application.

 ### Overview

 The `AudioCutter` is a React project designed to facilitate the manipulation and editing of audio files within a web application.
 It offers a user-friendly interface for tasks such as cutting, removing sections, and saving audio clips.